April 11, 2011

 The Hurdle is the Event

 I am not a huge fan of the Olympics, to me winning events and coming home with trophies or medals is not of great importance.
 I am more of a believer in what Mr. Miyagi says in "Karate Kid Two"; ...if the trophy is about protecting yourself and proving yourself - it has value, if it is about ego, then it is just a worthless piece of plastic and marble.
-I do not remember the exact lines but it was something to that effect.

-and yet, there can be lessons to be learned from the Olympics.
-I was sitting next to a yeshiva student on a recent El Al flight and he told me of a talk one of the rabbis gave.
+and yet, there are lessons to be learned from the Olympics.
+I was sitting next to a young yeshiva (Rabbinical) student on a recent El Al flight and he told me of a talk one of the rabbis gave.
 The rabbi certainly did not spend his time watching the Olympics but he did have some insight into the games.
 He said there is an event where people run, jump over hurdles and race to the finish line.
 So the question is asked; would it not be easier to simply remove the hurdles? remove the obstacles?
 Wouldn't that make more sense?

 The rabbi answered, with great passion as I was told by my new friend, "That is the event! the hurdles are the event, overcoming these obstacles is the whole point of the event.
 Remove the obstacles and you have negated the entire event.